|Mushinkan Kendo no Shiori

 Tora-no-kuchi - The tora-no-kuchi is the angled-space at the base of the index finger and thumb.
 The term is used in the practice of kyudo (Japanese archery).

 Tsuba - Sword guard.

-Tsugi-ashi - One of the four principal footwork techniques.
-I is a shuffle step used to attack from an
+Tsugi-ashi - A shuffle step used to attack from an extended distance.

 Tsuki-dare - The pad attached at the chin of the protective headgear that protects the throat area.

-Uki-ashi - "Floating foot" - term used when the body weight is not centered between the feet, allowing
+Uki-ashi - "Floating foot" - term used when the body weight on one foot and the other is "floating."

 Za-rei - Bow from the seated position.